heptarch/heptarch.github.io/projects.md

 engineering.

 With a state-backed monopoly, this realpolitik didn't apply to Bell.
-The product ensured a healthy supply of capital and research problems, but the research was decoupled from the profitability of the system it served.
+The product ensured a healthy supply of capital and research questions, a “problem-rich environment” as one employee said. but the research was decoupled from the profitability of the system it served.
 Employees could afford to fail, could afford to dream, could afford